LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    :- end_object.

-When the Prolog dynamic predicates are defined in `user`, the common practice is to use a :ref:`directives_uses_2` directive:
+When the Prolog dynamic predicates are defined in ``user``, the recommended and most portable practice is to use a :ref:`directives_uses_2` directive:

 ::